 Here's why you should become a CAP mentor:

-- It's Easy.
+- It's easy.
 Few volunteer opportunities can offer the kind of flexibility that CAP does.
-Mentors volunteer with the same student for an hour a week, only during the school year.
-Our CAP Coordinators work hard to support your match and ensure you volunteer time works with your schedule.
+Mentors volunteer with the same student for an hour a week, only during the school year and during school hours.
+Our CAP Coordinators work hard to support your match and make sure your volunteer time works with your schedule.
 Plus, you have the summer off!

 - Be part of something big.
 When you become a mentor, you join a network of over 600 local students and professionals that are united for a common cause.
 It's a great way to meet like-minded community members and grow your network.